 |Conversion tracking||23ms||7 KB|

 You always pay a price for tracking – through increased loading times.
 High loading times lead to high bounce rates and low conversion rates.
 With tracking scripts, pay attention to how much they affect the performance of your website and use them when the evaluation is complete.

 You benefit twice: avoiding unnecessary tracking not only reduces the complexity with regard to GDPR, but also improves the PageSpeed of your website.

 The war of data was started by the GDPR and so far it looks as if it will be decided in the interests of users.

 From our point of view, it is completely exaggerated that the advertising industry would be completely on a blind flight without third-party cookies or cohorts.
 We consider the claim that a user or group of users to be identifiable across millions of websites to be incompatible with the GDPR.

-Of course, this complicates activities such as retargeting or an almost incredibly accurate display of advertising – but who feels comfortable when data from Google Home, Gmail, Android, Google Search and through the use of Google Analytics or the Google Tag Manager almost every activity is recorded, classified and the user is identified.
+Of course, this makes activities such as retargeting or an almost uncannily precise playout of advertising more difficult – but who feels comfortable when data from Google Home, Gmail, Android, Google Search and through the use of Google Analytics or the Google Tag Manager almost every activity is recorded, classified and the user identified by Google.

 For most websites, we have a clear recommendation to track only what makes sense and is actually evaluated.